 You may enter Stage 2 of the RYSI Award by either getting nominated by your school OR participating in Stage 1 of the Award.
 Go to the process page to find out more.
 Understand the science behind the activity/topic and review existing experiential, hands-on activities at Arvind Gupta Toys, ThinkTac and other resources.
 Get creative, innovate an existing activity or create an entirely new one.

-Nomination deadline to by-pass Stage 1 is the 15th of September, 2023.
-Submission Deadline for Stage 1 is 31st October 2023.
-Submission deadline for Stage 2 is the 30th November 2023.
+Nomination deadline to by-pass Stage 1 is the 30th of August, 2024.
+Submission Deadline for Stage 1 is the 15th of October, 2024.
+Submission deadline for Stage 2 is the 30th of November, 2024.

 Visit the Schedule page for more details.
 The requirements for each stage are different and all details are available in the Process section.